Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5preclass.md

  ## Example-1: “Evolution, at your service!”

 Since the days of Gregor Mendel, geneticists (and avid gardeners/monks) have understood that we can breed populations for certain traits.
-By taking advantage of our understanding of heritability and genetics, we can - for example - make chickens with extravagant traits ([link](https://www.pinterest.co.uk/pin/153685406008776095/), [link](https://www.pinterest.com/pin/266416134178755168/))
+By taking advantage of our understanding of heritability and genetics, we can - for example - make chickens with extravagant traits see here: ([link](https://www.pinterest.co.uk/pin/153685406008776095/), [link](https://www.pinterest.com/pin/266416134178755168/))

-Figure-1: goes here

 Another example of human intervention in evolution is dog breeding.
 Take a look at the link to see the evolution of Petface [here](https://www.smithsonianmag.com/science-nature/evolution-petface-180967987/) From the article: Cranial length, snout length and skull length all contribute to the difficulties brachy dogs have in breathing.
 (PLOS One)